 Further publications by the Wuppertal Institute on current international climate policy issues can be found on the global climate governance page.

 The increase in weather extremes and the associated damage show us very clearly that it is high time to implement the objectives of the Paris Agreement.
-The necessary technologies are at our disposal and are more cost-effective than ever, as the example of the solar cells example demonstrates.
+The necessary technologies are at our disposal and are more cost-effective than ever, as the example of the solar cells demonstrates.

 Here you find publications on UN Climate Change Conferences.